 Our Egnyte integration currently tracks file creation events, including different versions of the same file.
 If you remove your file from Egnyte, TetraScience Data Lake will not mirror that and will not delete the files we collected.

-Egnyte integration will track (listen) to 3 type events in your Egnyte account:
+Egnyte integration will track (listen) to three types of events in your Egnyte account:

 - File has been uploaded (create event)